-Product development is undergoing a revolution.
+Product development is undergoing a fundamental shift.
 No longer do product leaders need to wait months for engineering resources or sacrifice their vision due to technical constraints.
-Today's no-code platforms enable teams to build functional MVPs in days, not months, with some companies reporting up to 70% reduction in development time and costs.
+Today's platforms enable teams to build functional MVPs in days, not months, with some companies reporting up to 70% reduction in development time and costs.

 1. Adalo - The MVP Builder's Dream Platform